alexandrupetrini/wg-vpn/README.md

 sudo ./full-setup.sh
 ```

 The `full-setup.sh` script removes the previous Wireguard installation (if any) using the `full-remove.sh` script.
-It then installs and configures the Wireguard service using the `install.sh` script.
+It then installs and configures the Wireguard service using the `install-server.sh` script.
 And then creates a client using the `add-client.sh` script.

 ### Add new customer
 `add-client.sh` - Script to add a new VPN client.
 As a result of the execution, it creates a configuration file ($CLIENT_NAME.conf) on the path ./clients/$CLIENT_NAME/, displays a QR code with the configuration.